openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th rowspan=4 style="background-color:#555555">32</th>
    <th style="background-color:#555555"></th>
    <th colspan ="3" style="background-color:#AAAAAA">Applicable if LIFECYCLED</th>
-   <td>Satisfy the following criteria to lifecycle a service with Zowe:</td>
+   <td>If the app framework plugin requires services that do not originate from Zowe, but require the same lifecycle as Zowe, satisfy the following criteria to lifecycle them with Zowe:</td>
  </tr>
  <tr>